1820982382/minecraft-fastcommand/readme/README.en.md

 - **Teleport Freedom** 🚀：Send teleport requests via `/tpa <username>`, and let the target player accept with `/y` or decline with `/n`.
 - **Carpet Commands Access** 🔧：Allow regular players to use Carpet mod commands (e.g., `/log`, `/tick`).

+This mod is built upon the foundation created by gnembon, the author of Carpet.

 ## Key Advantages